khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Icon

-The icon should always reflect the state of the accordion (Expanded/Collapsed) and located as close as possible to the category title.
+The icon should always reflect the state of the accordion (expanded or collapsed), and be located as close as possible to the category title.

 #### Sub-Content